 #7 Eat and drink with your dog (outdoors)

 Dining out with your dog is one of the most popular dog-friendly activities in San Francisco!
 Although San Francisco is not like Paris where you can dine indoors anywhere with your dog, you can still eat and drink with your dog outside – well, on most outdoor restaurant patios or sidewalk dining spaces.
 Throughout my entire SF residency, I was only denied once for outdoor seating (the law gives authority to the restaurant owner whether or not to allow dogs on their outdoor dining areas).
 However, I was warmly welcome more than several times INSIDE bars and restaurants just because the staff was super sweet and dog-lovin’.
 Nevertheless, the safe bet is to find places with outdoor seating or grab food on-the-go (Mission burrito, anyone?)!
+Try some of my favorite dog-friendly restaurants: Osha Thai (4 Embarcadero Center), Tacolicious (2250 Chestnut St), and Squat and Gobble (2263 Chestnut St).
 Get my 8 tips on how to dine with your dog!

 #8 Run loose at Ocean Beach